Didinga people

-The Didinga (Didinga) are a Surmic ethnic group that occupy the Didinga Mountains region in Budi County, Eastern Equatoria State in South Sudan.
+The Didinga (also spelled DiDinga) are a Surmic ethnic group that occupy the Didinga Mountains region in Budi County, Eastern Equatoria State in South Sudan.
 They live in the valleys, on the plateaus and slopes, and on the adjacent plains of the region.
-Their neighbors include the Toposa, Turkana, Boya, Ketebo, Logir, Teuth and Dongotona peoples - groups with whom the Didinga have had frequent conflicts due to economic pressures.
+Their neighbors include the Toposa, Turkana, Boya, Ketebo, Logir, Ik, Dodos and Dongotona peoples - groups with whom the Didinga have had frequent conflicts due to economic pressures.

 Language and history

 Driberg's 1922 study states that "The Didinga have a very strong tradition that they arrived at their present habitat from the S. E., travelling through country now inhabited by Dodoth round the S. Shore of Lake Rudolph.
 The date of this migration is entirely unknown, but it was probably comparatively recent.
 In the XVI century this area was inhabited by tribes of the Shilluk cluster until they were dispersed by semi-Hamitic invaders from the East.
 These gradually tended to extend and drift southwards (vide the Masai), and it is possible that some ancient metal workings traceable in old slag-heaps at Latome, Lotyathe and other parts of the present Didinga country may be attributed to these XVI century invaders."
 Driberg published a small collection of their songs and poems.

 The Didinga, Boya, Tennet, Murle and Mursi of Southwest Ethiopia share a language that distinguishes them from all other groups in the Sudan.
 Their language, often called the Murle-Didinga language, is also spoken by a group living in southwest Ethiopia.
 The Didinga claim to have lived in southwest Ethiopia two hundred years ago.
 During their migration to the Didinga Hills, the Didinga, Murle, Tennet and Boya were one group.
 They lived in harmony in Sudan until a hunting-party dispute caused the Murle to leave.
 Later, a famine caused the Boya to withdraw.
 Today, though the groups have separated, their language remains the same.
 Their most urban town is Chukudum, a historic town that hosted the first Sudan People's Liberation Movement (SPLM) National Convention in 1994.

 During the Second Sudanese Civil War (1983–2005) tensions with the Dinka people built up after the Dinka-dominated SPLA forces moved into the area in 1985.

 They came to a head in 1999 when the Didinga officer Peter Lorot was passed over for promotion in favor of a Dinka, assassinated his rival and took to the woods with his supporters.